Registering Your Workspace for Chemical Waste Removal

 - Storage: Store chemical waste in a designated area and in secondary containment, under the generator's control.

-- Filling Limits: A waste container is considered full when it reaches the neck of the chemical jug or is about 90% of its potential volume.
+- Filling Limits: A waste container is considered full when it reaches the neck of the chemical jug or is at about 90% of its capacity.

 Note: Do not place chemicals that may react or are already reacting into the same waste container.